Seagate/cortx-experiments/daos-cortx/docs/datamovment_with_s3.md

 - Note : credentials are hidden above using pound sign.

-- go to cortx node
+- go to cortx node and verify file contents

         ls ~/.aws/credentials file`